vvssttkk/dst/README.md

-# example structure repo for DS/ML/DL/.. projects
+# structure4ds

-in this repo u can look at default template for DS/ML/DL projects or similar area
+in this repo u can look at default template for DS/ML/DL/.. projects or similar area

 similar libs &/| approaches:
 * [cookiecutter](https://github.com/drivendata/cookiecutter-data-science)